Tread more gently on Mother Earth all year round

 Go above and beyond leaving no trace when you enjoy our area trails, beaches and parks by picking up any litter or debris you see.
 Gather your friends and organize a DIY park or beach clean-up followed by an organic picnic lunch to celebrate a job well done.
 If getting hands on as a volunteer appeals to you, register to join the next open round of training programs to be a part of the Channel Islands Naturalist Corps.

 #4: Walk, Learn & Conserve

 Visit our cultural attractions to step back in time and support treasured local gems.
 Start at Camarillo Ranch, where you can take a docent-led tour of the 19th century house to learn about life in Camarillo circa 1892.
-In addition to learning about Adolfo Camarillo, guests are invited to stroll through the 4.5-acre property’s gardens and explore the massive root system of the towering Moreton Bay Fig Tree.
+In addition to learning about Adolfo Camarillo, check out their newest exhibit on Juan E. Camarillo, Adolfo’s younger brother, and his various achievements and contributions to the city.
+While you’re there, stroll through the 4.5-acre property’s gardens and explore the massive root system of the towering Moreton Bay Fig Tree.
 Public tours are offered on Saturdays and Sundays, and you can also book a private tour for parties of eight and larger.